supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 Evan is best known for pioneering real-time pricing strategies in industries like ski resorts, (you might have heard of Liftopia/Catalate), where he showed operators how to balance demand, value perception, and guest satisfaction.
 But what makes Evan’s perspective so valuable for attractions is that he’s not just a ‘pricing guy’ — he’s a behavior strategist.
 He’s spent years helping organizations rethink the way they set prices, not to punish demand, but to create the patterns they want to see in guest behavior.

-And here's what's interesting: He doesn't start with dynamic pricing algorithms or fancy software.
+And here's what's interesting: He doesn't start with fancy algorithms.
 He starts with what he calls 'pricing hygiene' – the unsexy but critical work of making sure your prices are consistent across every channel where your tickets are sold.
-Because here's the reality he's uncovered: you can have the most sophisticated dynamic pricing on your website, but if you have 150 other websites selling your tickets at different prices, you're actually undermining your entire strategy.
+Because the truth is: you can have the most sophisticated dynamic pricing on your website, but if you have 150 other websites selling your tickets at different prices, you're undermining your entire strategy.

 Today, Evan runs his own advisory practice and is also building new technology ventures aimed at shifting consumer behavior in other industries.
-His personal journey of overcoming significant business setbacks gives him a unique perspective on resilience and strategic pivoting.

 For our audience, his insights come at a perfect moment: attractions everywhere are rethinking their 2026 pricing models right now.

 Evan, welcome to Signal."